Theresa May's Aides Insist She Actually Is Meeting Real People On The Campaign Trail

 But so far, some critics say, the prime minister’s campaign has been so tightly controlled and stage-managed that there has been little opportunity for contact with “real” people or the journalists sent to scrutinise her.

-As May swung through Cornwall this morning, one local news outlet complained that a visit to a factory was placed under such “tight media control” that journalists were made to wait in a separate room and barred from filming the prime minister walking around.
+As May swung through Cornwall this morning, one local news outlet complained that a visit to a factory was placed under such “tight media control” that journalists were made to wait in a separate room and were barred from filming the prime minister walking around.

 Gareth Bartlett, an editor at the website Cornwall Live, said in a live blog post: “Having covered several high-profile politicians’ and royal visits over the years, the level of media control here is far and above anything I’ve seen before.
 We’re not even allowed to show you her visiting the building.”